-Many mamas will need to express milk at some point throughout the breastfeeding journey.
-Perhaps it’s to relieve engorgement in those early days, or maybe it’s to allow partners to be able to enjoy feeding bub as well.
-Whatever your reason for expressing, a breast pump will help get the job done fast and effectively.
+A breast pump is an electric or manual device that uses suction to draw out breastmilk.
+Many mamas will need to express milk at some point throughout the breastfeeding journey, whether to relieve engorgement in the early days or to allow partners to enjoy feeding bub.
+Whatever your reason for expressing, a pump will help get the job done fast and effectively.

 If you want your pumping sessions to be comfy, quick and effective, this is the pump for the job.
 It comes with two large flanges, bottle stands and has adjustable vacuum levels to suit your needs.

 This revolutionary and quiet hospital-grade pump is going to be your new best friend if you’re pumping frequently.
 It has adjustable suction settings, a massage mode for let down and it comes equipped with a nightlight and timer.